Learn how to find your audience and brand identity.

 - What demographic is my ideal client targeting in their own advertising or marketing?

-For more questions to help you identify your audience, check out HubSpot's free Ideal Persona tool.
-This tool guides you through questions about your ideal client, and then sends you a report on your buyer's persona based off of your answers.
+For more questions to help you identify your audience, check out HubSpot's free Make My Persona tool.
+This tool guides you through questions about your ideal client, and then sends you a report on your buyer's persona based on your answers.

 Once you know who's in your audience, you can more accurately predict what your target market will respond to.
 This information should also help you build your brand.